fjogeleit/policy-reporter-cli/README.md

 Flags:
   -h, --help   help for pr

-Use "pr [command] --help" for more information about a command.
+Use "polr [command] --help" for more information about a command.
 ```